NREL/OSIF/README.md

-Open Source Impedance Fitter (OSIF) is a program that allows the user to fit electrochemical impedance spectra of Proton-exchange membrane fuel cells which was collected under a hydrogen/nitrogen environment to an accepted quasi-transmission line model (1).
+Open Source Impedance Fitter (OSIF) is a program that allows the user to fit electrochemical impedance spectra of Proton-exchange membrane fuel cells collected under a hydrogen/nitrogen (anode/cathode) environment to an accepted quasi-transmission line model (1).

 To use OSIF, the following non-default python packages will have to be downloaded:
   - xlrd